 Hunting with Dogs: Hunting deer with dogs has been a tradition in the U.S. since around 1650.
 Today eleven states still allow deer hunting with dogs.
 It is a very controversial subject.

 Deer Hunting Strategies

 There are many different deer hunting big buck strategies that can help you be a more successful hunter.
-The strategies will vary depending on the time of year, weather and location where you are hunting, you need to have a basic knowledge of how or what deer feed, when and where they move, and breeding phases and habits.
-Do your own research and get as much knowledge as you can about the habits of whitetail and implement those into the location you are hunting and consider all the many different factors that could affect your hunt.
+The strategies will vary depending on the time of year, weather and location where you are hunting, you need to have a basic knowledge of how or what deer feed, when and where they move, find where bucks bed, and breeding phases and habits.
+Do your own research and get as much knowledge as you can about the habits of whitetails and implement those into the location you are hunting and consider all the many different factors that could affect your hunt.
 You can do your research online or get books and magazines to find great articles on strategies.

 Having good proper equipment can make a huge difference in being a successful hunter.
 Equipment can be very expensive so do your homework to find the proper good quality equipment at prices that fit your budget.

 The following is a broad list of deer hunting equipment to consider:

 There are many great places to purchase deer hunting equipment, some of the places we purchase some of our equipment from links are listed below:

 - Bass Pro Shops